Characterizing Production GPU Workloads using System-wide Telemetry Data: Monitoring data used in this study

-We applied several cleaning and filtering steps to ensure reliable and accurate analyses of the merged LDMS and Slurm datasets.
-First, we removed the LDMS entries not associated with any jobs during the merging process.
-We excluded the jobs running on the login nodes since they do not represent meaningful workloads.
-We also removed jobs that did not use the GPU partition.
+We apply several filtering and preprocessing steps to ensure reliable and accurate analyses of the merged LDMS and Slurm datasets.
+First, we remove the LDMS entries not associated with any jobs during the merging process.
+We exclude the jobs running on the login nodes since they do not represent meaningful workloads.
+We also remove jobs that do not use the GPU partition.

-Additionally, we excluded the jobs submitted by staff accounts since these jobs often involve maintenance, testing, or debugging rather than production workloads.
-We also filtered out failed and canceled jobs and kept only the completed jobs.
-We removed the jobs with durations shorter than three minutes, as they typically lack sufficient data for meaningful analysis.

-We also applied some counter-specific filters to address data inconsistencies.
-For instance, we removed jobs where counter values exceeded their physical limits (e.g., GPU\_UTIL \textgreater 100\%) and excluded jobs with a job-level mean counter value below 1\%.
+Additionally, we exclude the jobs submitted by staff accounts since these jobs often involve maintenance, testing, or debugging rather than production workloads.
+We remove the jobs with durations shorter than three minutes, as they typically lack sufficient data for meaningful analysis.
+We also apply some counter-specific filters to address data inconsistencies.
+For instance, we remove samples where counter values exceed their physical limits (e.g., GPU\_UTIL \textgreater 100\%).
+These samples are extremely rare (less than 0.0001\% of all records).
+We suspect they are due to counter overflow, and we therefore remove them.
+Finally, we exclude jobs with a job-level mean GPU\_UTIL value below 1\%.

-Finally, we identified and labeled AI/ML jobs by analyzing the submit line information in the Slurm job scripts.
-We classified jobs as AI/ML-related if their submit line contained any of 18 predefined keywords \footnote{Keywords include `epoch`, `training`, `neural`, `cnn`, `rnn`, `lstm`, `transformer`, `bert`, `tensorflow`, `pytorch`, `keras`, `deep`, `inference`, `autoencoder`, `classification`, `detection`, `activation`, `sklearn`}.
-For the remainder of this paper, we refer to these jobs as ML jobs.